leofgonzalez/Data-Pipeline-AppStore-BigQuery/README.md

 - Portuguese version: [Link](https://medium.com/@leofgonzalez/construindo-do-zero-uma-pipeline-de-dados-automatizada-entre-os-os-dados-da-app-store-e-o-bigquery-e36c3c79e60b)

 ## Project Overview
 Automates the integration of App Store data into BigQuery to generate actionable insights for user acquisition strategies.
 Key metrics include app installs, impressions, and UTM parameters.
-The pipeline is built using Python on Google Cloud Functions and Cloud Storage, designed for scalability and cost-efficiency.
+The pipeline is built using Python on Google Cloud Functions and other Google Cloud services, designed for scalability and cost-efficiency.

-## Key Sections:
+## Key Sections of the guide on Medium:
 - Environment Setup and Security Permissions: Using Google Cloud services for a secure, automated data pipeline.
 - Code Development: Python code for data extraction, sanitization, and loading into BigQuery.
 - Validation: Ensuring accurate data processing and monitoring performance.
+- Future improvements recommended by the author

 ## TLTR
 A flexible, automated data pipeline that integrates App Store metrics into BigQuery, enabling better decision-making for app growth strategies.